-JAMES A. ABBOTT, 58, a Director since 1989, served as President and Chief Executive Officer of First Union Mortgage Corporation, a mortgage banking company, from January 1980 until his retirement in December 1994.
+Director cially Since Owned(1) James A. Abbott, age 58, served as President and Chief Executive Officer of First Union Mortgage Corporation, a mortgage banking company, from January 1980 until his retirement in December 1994.
 Mr. Abbott is Chairman of the Audit Committee of the Board of Directors.
 He is a graduate of the University of North Carolina.